 All my life, I have never seen my dad.
 He was already married to another woman when he met my mom.
-It was not easy to grow up without a father and even harder to know that I am a product of a wrong relationship.
+It was not easy to grow up without a father and even harder to know that I was a product of a wrong relationship.
 It was difficult to carry the guilt and shame that went along with that knowledge.

 In 2009, my classmates invited me to attend a youth service at Victory Fort.
 I started attending regularly without really taking things seriously nor having the heart to honor God with the way I lived my life.
 But things changed after a while.
 I started feeling empty while doing the things that gave me temporary joy.
 I grew tired of jumping from one relationship to another.
 I felt empty.
 I felt a deep longing in my heart.

 On July 9, 2011—while struggling to deal with so many things in school and in my personal life—I cried out to God.
 I emptied my heart to Him and poured out all my thoughts and doubts.
 I texted my classmates and asked them to join me in attending the youth service.
 I did not know that God had already planted seeds of His Word in my heart.
-That same day, I accepted Christ in my life and resolved to follow Him—no matter how hard.
+That same day, I received Christ in my life and resolved to follow Him—no matter how hard.
 No turning back.

-Jill did not say “yes” right away, but after three months of praying about it, she allowed me to pursue her—regardless of what she knew about my past—and eventually agreed to enter into a relationship with me.
+Jill did not say “yes” right away, but after three months of praying about it, she allowed me to pursue her—regardless of what she knew about my past—and eventually agreed to enter a relationship with me.
 God gave her the grace to love and accept me for who I had been and who I am now.

-Last year, after another short-term missions trip, I proposed to Jill.
+Last year, after another short-term mission trip, I proposed to Jill.
 It was amazing how God prepared our hearts for it and allowed us to have a new beginning with Him.
 Now, we are married and believing God for greater things next year as He takes us on a new journey together.

 We can live a life free from guilt and shame because we have a God who loves us no matter who we were and what we have done.
 Only He can take us from a place of pain and loneliness to a place full of His love and grace.
 We can start anew and move forward—no turning back.